Lamar winless no more, leads Ravens to 20-13 win over Titans

 INJURIES

 Titans wide receiver Corey Davis was seen on the sideline without a helmet but there was no report on his condition.
-Vrabel said Davis obviously wasn’t able to go.
+Vrabel said only Davis wasn’t able to go.

 UP NEXT